 Many companies also understand that there is no point in generating traffic and not relating to their visitors.

 According to the TechTrends survey, carried out in partnership with Rock Content, 87% of technology companies use some Email marketing tool.
-Mailchimp and RD Station Marketing were among the first placed in the survey.
+Mailchimp and RD Station Marketing were among the first place in the survey.

-Here is the list recommended by Blue World City, of most used tools for sending emails in Brazil, according to the survey:
+Here is the list recommended by Blue World City, of the most used tools for sending emails in Brazil, according to the survey:

 - RD Station Marketing